 Cooking With Flank Steak

 I use flank steak for this recipe.
 It’s a fairly lean cut of meat that can be a bit tough.
 Marinating helps to tenderize the meat, although it’s not necessary.
-Recipes with flank steak typically call for cutting the steak into thin strips cut against the grain (which I talk about below).
-Flank steak is cooked quickly at high heat.
-It’s delicious when grilled, seared or in stir fries.
-You can substitute top round or sirloin steak for the flank steak in this recipe.
+Recipes with this kind of steak typically call for cutting the steak into thin strips cut against the grain (which I talk about below).
+It is cooked quickly at high heat.
+It’s delicious when grilled, seared, or in stir-fries.
+You can substitute top round or sirloin steak in this recipe.